Last Updated:

 Q: Can the code handle decimal numbers?
 A: No, the current code only works for integer numbers.
 To handle decimal numbers, you would need to split the number into its integer and decimal parts and convert each part separately.

 Q: How can I convert large numbers to words?
 A: For large numbers, you need to implement a more complex algorithm that takes into account the place value of each digit (e.g., thousands, millions, billions).
-There are existing libraries available in Java that can handle this task, such as Apache Commons Lang’s NumberToWordsConverter.
+There are libraries available in Java that can handle this task, such as ICU4J, or you can implement a custom solution.

 Q: Is there a way to optimize the code for performance?
 A: One way to optimize the code is to avoid converting the number to a string and instead use mathematical operations to extract each digit directly.
 This can reduce the overhead of string manipulation.